3dbeb41841bfbfcc24d55143816cf7f1/html-dom/readme.md

 ### Styled Text
 1. em
-  - this will emphasize a chunk of text, usually making it italics
+  - this will emphasize a chunk of text, usually making it italicized
   - best practice- use **em** instead of **i**
 1. strong
   - this will emphasize a chunk of text, usually making it bold.
   - best practice- use **strong** instead of *b*

-  > NOTE: You should usually avoid these tags as it is better to use CSS for styling content.
+  > NOTE: It is usually better to avoid these tags as it is better to use CSS for styling content.

+  - We use strong and em because screen readers will say what is inside of these tags with a strong or emphasized voice.

 <br />